 Personhood, Procedure and the Endurance of Corporate Compliance

-Research Handbook on Corporate Purpose and Personhood (Elizabeth Pollman and Robert B. Thompson, eds.; Elgar, Forthcoming)
+Research Handbook on Corporate Purpose and Personhood (Elizabeth Pollman and Robert B. Thompson, eds.; Elgar, 2021)

 Date Written: September 8, 2021

-Over the past century, the Supreme Court has maintained a procedural framework that greatly eases the government’s burden in enforcing the substantive laws that regulate corporations and business entities.
-Concededly, it is still difficult to hold wrongdoers accountable for business related misconduct.
-Nevertheless, corporate constitutional procedure is rarely the roadblock preventing government prosecution.
+Over the past century, the Supreme Court has erected a framework of constitutional criminal procedure that greatly eases the government’s burden in enforcing the substantive laws that regulate corporations and business entities.
+Although it may be difficult to hold corporate wrongdoers accountable for their misconduct, constitutional criminal procedure is rarely the reason.

-Most of corporate criminal procedure’s ground rules arise of the Constitution’s Fourth and Fifth Amendments.
-The Supreme Court’s Fourth Amendment decisions permit government enforcers to avoid the costs of seeking and defending search warrants by instead serving broadly worded subpoena requests.
-Its Fifth Amendment precedents are even more important, as they bar business entities from claiming the privilege against self-incrimination.
+Corporate criminal procedure’s ground rules arise from the Supreme Court's interpretation of both the Fourth and Fifth Amendments.
+Its Fourth Amendment decisions permit government enforcers to avoid search warrants and instead serve broadly worded subpoenas on corporations.
+Its Fifth Amendment precedents deprive business entities of the privilege against self-incrimination.

 As technology reshapes society’s attitudes about government power, these rules are apt to change.
-Buoyed by the Court’s affirmation of a strong, rights-based vision of corporate personhood, new procedural rules may eventually enable corporate defendants to disempower the government’s procedural tools.
-This new equilibrium, in turn, will then impact the corporation’s internal policing function, also known as corporate compliance.
+Buoyed by the Court’s affirmation of a strong, rights-based vision of corporate personhood, new procedural rules may eventually eclipse the current government-friendly framework.
+If so, this new equilibrium carries important implications for corporate compliance.

 For the past three decades, the government has successfully induced corporations to develop internal compliance programs, whose obligations span from policing the company’s employees to inculcating pro-social norms.
-To the extent compliance improves the firm’s internal governance and operational efforts, there exists good reasons for desiring strong compliance programs regardless of outside pressure.
-But compliance’s benefits are long-term in nature and difficult to verify.
-For that reason, outside pressure – in the form of enforcement actions and threatened prosecutions– remains necessary.
+To the extent compliance improves the firm’s internal governance and operational efforts, compliance remains inherently valuable to the firm.
+But because its benefits develop over the long-term and are difficult to verify, compliance requires the external pressure of enforcement proceedings and criminal prosecutions.

 The aim of this Chapter is to explore what happens when that outside pressure abates.
-If constitutional theories of personhood and procedure converge in a way to disable government enforcement institutions, how does the corresponding enforcement gap affect the corporation’s internal policing mechanism?
-Have corporate officers and employees internalized compliance’s lessons?
+If constitutional theories of personhood and procedure converge in a way to undermine government enforcement, how does the corresponding enforcement gap affect the corporation’s internal policing mechanism?
+Have corporate officers and employees so internalized compliance’s lessons that external pressure no longer matters?
 Or is compliance a highly elastic concept, poised to disappear as soon as enforcement becomes encumbered by procedural hurdles?
-As I explain in the final part of this Chapter, what we know thus far inspires competing feelings of concern and optimism.
+What we know thus far ought to inspire competing feelings of concern and optimism.